 Police were able to connect all three men - Fourie, Maringa and Ngoato - to the crime.
 The trial had been expected to get under way at the North Gauteng High Court on 25 March 2019 but was postponed until 7 August.
-Police have also confirmed that they are looking for a fourth suspect in connection with the killing.
+Police fourth suspect in connection with the killing.

 The trial delay has been agonizing for Chris and the Mabunda family.
-Waiting for the full details to emerge and for the fourth suspect to be arrested has brought further confusion and pain to the family, not least Mabunda's four children.
-And the uncertainty surrounding his death has left a sense of disquiet.
+Waiting for the full details to emerge and for the fourth suspect to be arrested has brought further confusion and pain to the family, not least Mabunda's four death has left a sense of disquiet.
 'I will always have doubt in my heart as to what exactly happened,' said Chris.